RxSwiftCommunity/RxPager/README.md

 Take the previous page and return the next Observable<Page>

 #### `hasNext: (Page?) -> Observable<Page>>`
-Take the last page and return true if there is more pages
+Take the last page and return true if there are more pages to load

 ## Example